Last Updated: October 21st, 2018

 “Dealing with suffering is like handling a poisonous snake.
 We have to learn about the snake, and we ourselves have to grow stronger and more stable in order to handle it without hurting ourselves.
 At the end of this process, we will be ready to confront the snake.
 If we never confront it, one day it will surprise us and we will die of a snake bite.
 The pain we carry in the deep levels of our consciousness is similar.
 When it grows big and confronts us, there’s nothing we can do if we haven’t practiced becoming strong and stable in mindfulness.
 We should only invite our suffering up when we’re ready.
 Then, when it comes we can handle it.
 To transform our suffering, we don’t struggle with it or try to get rid of it.
-We simply bathe it in the light of our mindfulness.” — Thich Nhat Hanh, Reconciliation.
+We simply bathe it in the light of our mindfulness.” – Thich Nhat Hanh (from his book Reconciliation: Healing the Inner Child)

 To heal the inner child we first have to develop and nurture our mindfulness so we can wake up to the reality of our suffering, which we would rather avoid.
 There are clear warning signals of deeper suffering if we choose to pay attention: We get caught up in our dramas and find ourselves telling and retelling our stories to whomever will listen.
 We engage in competition—my suffering is bigger than yours.
 And we court our suffering, keeping it alive.